-PSMA: New Gold Standard in Detecting Recurrent Prostate Cancer?
+PSMA: A Gold Standard in Detecting Recurrent Prostate Cancer?

-Not long ago I wrote an article on Axumin, a radioactive injection used in conjunction with a PET scan, to greatly improve the detection and location of recurrent prostate cancer.
-I won’t go into great detail here on how it works (you can check out the article link for that), but the short answer is that the Axumin links to amino acids that the cancer feeds on and then glows in the scan.
+Not long ago I wrote an article on Axumin, a radioactive injection used in conjunction with a PET scan, and its potential to improve the detection and location of recurrent prostate cancer (PCa).

 Axumin, however, is not the only PET scan being developed for prostate cancer.
-If anyone needs an example that prostate cancer research is moving forward it can be found in the fact that Axumin may be displaced as the primary method for finding recurrent PCa.
-In particular, the 68Ga-PSMA-11 PET/CT imaging scan (PSMA), “targets a specific molecule that is commonly present on the surface of prostate cancer cells.”1
+If anyone needs an example that prostate cancer research is moving forward, it can be found in the fact that Axumin may be displaced as the primary method for finding recurrent prostate cancer by the PSMA.

 How does a PSMA PET scan work?